Scottish-Tech-Army/streetassist-exporter/docs/deploy.md

 This process sets yourself up as the Entra managed admin for the SQL Server Database.
 It only needs to be done once, unless the admin leaves and needs to be replaced.

-To do this, find the SQL Server database in the portal.
+- Find the SQL Server instance (not the database) in the portal (look in the resource group), and click on it.

 - Configure AAD access, with yourself as the admin as follows